aguschin/idao_2021_finals/PROBLEM.md

 ## Input format

 You are provided with historical data for one year on customers who receive an offer to purchase PACL (Pre-Approved Credit Loan).
+Train data [could be downloaded here](https://disk.yandex.ru/d/XaSzELIxOveSnw).
+Note, that the test data is not available to you directly, but will be available to your submission when Yandex.Contest will run it.

 Data consists of the following files:
 - `trxn.csv`: Card operations data.
   Contains the following columns: